mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 # Motivation
 [motivation]: #motivation

 Full service supports a "gift codes" feature.
+(Called "Tranfer code" [in sources](https://github.com/mobilecoinfoundation/mobilecoin/blob/7077b418fab65e05a05e4fca1d272e3dddd2e392/api/proto/printable.proto#L28).)

 The idea of a gift code is that you can give money to someone without knowing their public address before hand, creating a payload that can be handed to anyone, which then funds their account.
+This could be used for gift cards for example.

 The existing mechanism for gift codes is as follows:
 * The person who creates a gift code, creates an entirely new set of account keys, and funds these account keys with an on-chain transaction.